-2(1) Credit Rating of an Award
+2.1.
+Credit Rating of an Award

 You may receive an award only by (i) withdrawing from study in the case of the certificate and diploma award and (ii) graduating in the case of a degree award.
-The award will only be at the highest level of qualification to which your Total Credit Awarded (TCA) entitles you.
+The award will be at the highest level of qualification to which your Total Credit Awarded (TCA) entitles you.
+The award you will receive will be determined by the programme that you are registered on.

-2(2) Certificate of Higher Education (Science)
+2.2.
+Certificate of Higher Education